kevinherzog/filesorter/README.md

 - [X] Use proper directories
 - [ ] In future use a PI Zero W so it sorts to Google Drive
 - [ ] Fix trust me bro
+- [ ] Add filesorter to bin so easy run from terminal